FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

 * Set up Postman with environment variable : baseUrl and point to http://localhost:4080

     .. note::
-        Make sure that the capability statement contains a Library operation "https:/fire.ly/fhir/OperationDefinition/Library-evaluate-measure"
+        Make sure that the capability statement contains a Library operation ``https:/fire.ly/fhir/OperationDefinition/Library-evaluate-measure``.
+        This confirms that the CQL Plugin is enabled for the Firely Server.

         Request :
             .. code-block::

                 GET {{baseUrl}}/metadata

-        This confirms that the CQL Plugin is enabled for the Firely Server

 * Create a Postman Collection with the following inputs :